 Tuition Award Available for the 2018-19 Academic Year

-DePaul is offering a tuition award to new students starting a College of Communication graduate program in Autumn, Winter or Spring quarters who have completed their FAFSA for that year.
+DePaul is offering a tuition award to new students starting a College of Communication graduate program in Autumn, Winter or Spring quarters.
 The tuition award is for $525 toward each four-credit hour course – up to two courses per term.
 The award amounts to a total of $6,300 towards a twelve-course graduate program and $6,825 towards a thirteen-course graduate program.

 Note: DCMA only admits for the Fall and Winter quarter.

 For details including eligibility requirements, please contact the Office of Graduate Admission at (773) 325-4405 or firstname.lastname@example.org